 The result is loss of empathy and sympathy.
 As adult readers, we don’t get enough adult input of what’s going on.
 We’re relying exclusively on a reality-challenged child to take us through the stages of a very mature drama.
 We don’t get to feel for Jack because Jack doesn’t seem to be suffering all that much.
 As long as Dora is around he’s happy; in fact, he gets on our nerves a bit too.
 On the other hand, Jack’s Ma doesn’t appear as damaged as she should be because we only see her through his eyes - knowledgeable, wise, strong and mature.
 She has to attempt suicide for us to appreciate that her prolonged captivity might have affected her somewhat.

-In short, Room would had worked better as a straightforward psychological thriller, told in third-person or even in first person through the mother’s point-of-view (although, in my opinion, that would be hard work too).
+In short, I think that Room might have worked better as a straightforward psychological thriller, told in third person or even in first person through the mother’s point-of-view (although I imagine that would be hard work too).
 There is so much involved in this story, and we’d love to know more about the captor, about the kidnapping itself, about the girl’s psychology and about Jack’s underdevelopment - all the while leading to the climactic escape/catharsis.
-But all we get is a “triumph of parenthood” – a beautiful drama reduced to a sob story for oversensitive moms.
+But all we get is a “triumph of parenthood” – a beautiful drama reduced to a sob story for over-sensitive moms.
 We need to hear the tale from someone who understands what is going on and can appreciate its gravity.
-And, frankly, little Jack is a child sent to do a grown-up’s job.
+And quite frankly, little Jack is a child sent to do a grown-up’s job.